kokkos/kokkos-core-wiki/docs/source/API/core/numerics/bit-manipulation.rst

 ================== ============================================================
-:strike:`bit_cast` reinterpret the object representation of one type as that of another :strike:`byteswap` reverses the bytes in the given integer value
+:strike:`bit_cast` reinterpret the object representation of one type as that of another
+|byteswap|_        reverses the bytes in the given integer value
 |has_single_bit|_  checks if a number is an integral power of two
 |bit_ceil|_        finds the smallest integral power of two not less than the given value
 |bit_floor|_       finds the largest integral power of two not greater than the given value